-Neuroscience 12, 12: 752-62. http://doi.org/10.1038/nrn3122 Suggested List of Experiments: Sr. No. Title Hours 1.
-To study an existing VR application and write a summary (1000 words) covering the personal view on the look and feel especially in relation to immersion, presence, agency and interactivity experience.
-03 2 To design an immersive environment in Unity-3D or Unreal by building a simple 3D world that an interactive player can move around in.
+Suggested Sr No Name of Experiments/Exercises Hours 1.
+Study an existing VR application and write a summary (1000 words) covering the personal view of the look and feel, especially in relation to immersion, presence, agency, and interactivity experience.
+03 2 Design an immersive environment in Unity-3D or Unreal by building a simple 3D world in which an interactive player can move around.
 Connect the controllers and create a simple interaction loop.
 Measure velocity, acceleration, distances, and other motion and spatial parameters of the user and the controllers.
-(This will be a group experiment) 03 3 To find an existing immersive commercial application that you think it violates best practices of design.
+(This will be a group experiment) 03 3 Find an existing immersive commercial application that you think violates best practices of design.
 Identify what doesn't work and propose a solution.
-Create a multisensory action that accommodates all senses, visual, auditory and tactile.
-(This will be a group experiment) 03 4 To define an interactive scenario that involves combination of visual, auditory and rich controller integration within the context of your application area.
-Write and submit a proposal of your idea, a description of your prototype and a flow chart for its design and use.
-(This will be a group experiment) 03 5 To develop a VR application with full body tracking support using the HTC Vive trackers and the Ikinema framework.
+Create a multisensory action that accommodates all senses: visual, auditory, and tactile.
+(This will be a group experiment) 03 4 Define an interactive scenario that involves a combination of visual, auditory, and rich controller integration within the context of your application area.
+Write and submit a proposal of your idea, a description of your prototype, and a flow chart for its design and use.
+(This will be a group experiment) 03 5 Develop a VR application with full body tracking support using the HTC Vive trackers and the Ikinema framework.
 Add moving objects into your immersive environment with behavior and collision detection features.
-03 6 To populate your immersive application with objects that have behavior or transformative properties.
-(This will be group experiment) 03 7 To introduce autonomous characters or objects into your 3D world.
-Extend or Transform the senses and create a sense of extra power for the user.
-OR To use a physical computing platform to rapidly prototype a custom controller, environmental sensor or biosensor in order to bridge the gap between the physical and the virtual worlds.
-(This will be a group 03 0 experiment) 0.2 sound and then do the same with visual and tactile feedback but no sound.
-(This will be group experiment).
+03 6 In continuation to practical 5, populate your immersive application with objects that have behavior or transformative properties.
+(This will be a group experiment) 03 7 In continuation to practical 5, introduce autonomous characters or objects into your 3D world.
+Extend or transform the senses and create a sense of extra power for the user.
+03 8 Use a physical computing platform to rapidly prototype a custom controller, environmental sensor or biosensor in order to bridge the gap between the physical and the virtual worlds.
+(This will be a group experiment) 03 9 Design and implement several distinguish sounds to accommodate an interaction within your prototype environment.
+Create a unique event in order to direct the user's attention to a specific object solely based on sound and then do the same with visual and tactile feedback but no sound.
+(This will be a group experiment).
+03 Write a short assessment of your immersive application so far, discuss the safety aspects for commercial use in reference to the target group, and explain how it will improve their intended experience.
+Discuss how can you improve it if you have the resources to bring it to market?
+(This is a group experiment) 03